maplant/al-jabr/README.md

 ### `Zero` and `One`

-Defines the additive and multiplicative identity respectively. `zero` returns vectors and matrices filled with zeroes, while `one` returns the unit vector and unit matrices.
+Defines the additive and multiplicative identity respectively. `zero` returns vectors and matrices filled with zeroes, while `one` returns the unit matrix and is unimplemented vectors.

 ### `Real`